D-Sketon/hexo-theme-reimu/README.en.md

 ---
 ```

-- If the article's Front matter contains cover as `rgb(xxx,xxx,xxx)`, the article's header image is the corresponding gradient solid color (still a random image on the front page)
+- If the article's Front matter contains cover: `rgb(xxx,xxx,xxx)`, the article's header image will be a gradient of that solid color (the homepage will still show a random image)

 ```yaml
 ---